GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 PostgreSQL
 ~~~~~~~~~~

-Geotrek-admin support PostgreSQL 12+ and PostGIS 2.5+ for now.
+Geotrek-admin support PostgreSQL 12+, PostGIS 2.5+ and PgRouting 3.0+ for now.
-We recommend to upgrade to PostgreSQL 16 and PostGIS 3.4.
+We recommend to upgrade to PostgreSQL 16, PostGIS 3.4 and PgRouting 3.7.

-You can check your PostgreSQL version with the following command:
+You can check your versions with the following command:

 ::

-   sudo geotrek check_versions --postgresql
+   sudo geotrek check_versions

 If your PostgreSQL version is below 12, you should upgrade your PostgreSQL server.